 Road injuries are some of the most common accidents that can happen, but they can happen in many different ways.
 You can be injured in motor vehicle accidents, motorcycle accidents, or while on your bicycle.
 If you are injured while on the road, you will be affected by the recent changes enacted in New South Wales: The Motor Accident Injuries Bill 2017 NSW.

 This Bill changes how the mandatory compulsory third party insurance scheme works.
 Entitlements used to primarily go towards covering the no-fault party in the accident, now statutory benefits will extend to any party injured in the accident (including the one at-fault).
 Additionally, the bill has reduced the amount that can be claimed by the no-fault party and for parties involved with blameless accidents (i.e. heart attack, seizure, and etcetera).
-There have been many other changes caused by this Bill, so if you or someone you love has been in a motor vehicle accident you should contact a lawyer as soon as possible as there are many strict time limits involved in accident compensation claims.
+There have been many other changes caused by this Bill, so if you or someone you love has been in a motor vehicle accident you should contact our Personal Injury Lawyers Parramatta as soon as possible as there are many strict time limits involved in accident compensation claims.

 If you are injured while on the job it can be a frustrating and confusing time, especially because you will need to work with your employer for the insurance claims process.
 You might find yourself missing work, unable to earn income, or incapable of going back to work for a great deal of time.
 However, you should be able to receive this lost income back by filing a worker’s compensation claim, no matter what type of employee you are (casual, part-time, full-time, volunteer, or student).

 There are several steps and time limits that you will need to abide by if you are going to succeed in your claim, including: proving your injuries, demonstrating that it/they happened in the course of your employment, the extent of your medical expenses, and the impact of these injuries on your ability to work.
 This is not an exclusive list, but your lawyer will be able to help you navigate the requirements as you move forward.